baezortega/somatypus/README.md

 installation, but simply adding the software directory to the PATH environment variable, thus making set-up straightforward.
 However, it has some minimal software dependencies:

- • Python 2.6 or later (not tested on Python 3.X), including development libraries.
+* __Python 2.6 or later__ (not tested on Python 3.X), including development libraries.

- • Platypus (http://www.well.ox.ac.uk/platypus), which in turn requires htslib (http://www.htslib.org), which in turn requires zlib (http://zlib.net).
+* __Platypus__ (http://www.well.ox.ac.uk/platypus), which in turn requires __htslib__ (http://www.htslib.org), which in turn requires __zlib__ (http://zlib.net).

- • VCFtools (https://vcftools.github.io), for using the vcf-sort command.
+* __VCFtools__ (https://vcftools.github.io), for using the vcf-sort command.

- • The tabix package (http://sourceforge.net/projects/samtools/files/tabix), for using the tabix and bgzip commands.
+* The __tabix__ package (http://sourceforge.net/projects/samtools/files/tabix), for using the tabix and bgzip commands.
 It should come together with htslib.

-For the sake of tidiness, it is advisable to create a folder called 'somatypus' in the location where you usually install software, and install all the dependencies and the Somatypus pipeline itself (the 'somatypus-x.x' folder) into it.
+For the sake of tidiness, it is advisable to create a folder called "somatypus" in the location where you usually install software, and install all the dependencies and the Somatypus pipeline itself (the "somatypus-x.x" folder) into it.

 The following instructions assume that you have administrator privileges in the system you are using (i.e. that you can do "sudo"); otherwise, you should contact you system's administrator.
-Although it should be obvious, please note that you need to replace things like "path/to/" and "/*FULL/PATH/TO*/" with the actual path to the relevant folder.
+Although it should be obvious, please note that you need to replace things like "path/to/" and "/__FULL/PATH/TO__/" with the actual path to the relevant folder.
-"/*FULL/PATH/TO*/" indicates that the absolute path (beginning at "/", e.g. /home/user/...)
+"/__FULL/PATH/TO__/" indicates that the absolute path (beginning at "/", e.g. /home/user/...)
 must be used.

 The recommended installation order is:

- 1. Python >=2.6
+ 1. __Python >=2.6__

     Python is normally installed by default in most UNIX systems.
 However, in order to run Platypus, you need to install the Python development libraries.

     On Debian or Ubuntu Linux, you can install them with:

         sudo apt-get install python-dev